magicmq/pyspigot-documentation/writingscripts.md

 ?> Both `start` and `stop` are optional, you do not need to define them in your script if they are not needed.

+## The pyspigot Helper Module

+As of version 0.5.0, PySpigot ships with a helper module called `pyspigot.py` that contains various useful functions to access PySpigot's manager classes.
+This module is automatically placed into the `python-libs` folder on plugin load.
+This file is meant to be a read-only file; any changes made will be overridden.
+This behavior is intentional and ensures that any changes, additions, and fixes are always reflected on the user end.

+[Click here](https://github.com/magicmq/pyspigot/blob/master/src/main/resources/python-libs/pyspigot.py) to view the source code of the `pyspigot.py` module.

 ## PySpigot's Managers

 PySpigot provides a variety of managers to more easily work with parts of the Bukkit/Spigot API.
 For instructions on importing these into your script, see below.
 PySpigot managers currently include:

 - ScriptManager, for loading and unloading scripts from within another script.
-This is accessed as `script` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.script.ScriptManager`.
 - ListenerManager, for registering event listeners.
-This is accessed as `listener` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.listener.ListenerManager`.
 - CommandManager, for registering and working with commands.
-This is accessed as `commmand` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.command.CommandManager`
 - TaskManager, for registering a variety of repeating, delayed, and asynchronous tasks.
-This is accessed as `scheduler` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.task.TaskManager`
 - ConfigManager, for working with configuration files.
-This is accessed as `config` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.config.ConfigManager`
 - ProtocolManager, to work with ProtocolLib.
-This is accessed as `protocol` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.protocol.ProtocolManager`
 - PlaceholderManager, to work with PlaceholderAPI.
-This is accessed as `placeholder` under PySpigot, or imported individually as `dev.magicmq.pyspigot.manager.placeholder.PlaceholderManager`

-The following table summarizes how to access managers, but read the sections below for more detail on usage:
+Managers must be imported into your script inn order for you to access them.
+The following table summarizes how to access managers, but read the sections below for more detail on how to import them:

 | Manager             | Access Via Helper Module         | Access Under PySpigot       | Standalone Import                                                         |
 | ------------------- | -------------------------------- | --------------------------- | ------------------------------------------------------------------------- |